 Tell your healthcare provider about any injection site reaction that concerns you, gets worse over time, or does not get better by two weeks after the injection.

-Is there a risk of sudden opioid withdrawal when starting VIVITROL?
+Is there a risk of a sudden opioid withdrawal when starting VIVITROL?

 Yes.
 One serious side effect of VIVITROL is sudden opioid withdrawal.
 You must stop taking any opioids or opioid-containing medications, including buprenorphine or methadone, for at least 7 to 14 days before starting VIVITROL.
 If your healthcare provider decides that you don’t need to complete detox first, he or she may give you VIVITROL in a medical facility that can treat sudden opioid withdrawal.
 Sudden opioid withdrawal can be severe and may require hospitalization.